-The humanist view rejects the idea of an afterlife and interprets death as the end to an individual’s consciousness.
-They believe that human beings are simply another part of nature — and that death is nature’s way of cleansing.
+The humanist view rejects the idea of an afterlife and interprets death as the end of an individual’s consciousness.
+They believe that human beings are simply another part of nature and that death is nature’s way of cleansing.
 Through death, we clear the way for new life.
 Humanists believe that an individual’s happiness and experiences are engraved into history.
 The deceased will live through the memories and experiences that his loved ones hold in their hearts.

-The humanist funeral serves as closure for friends and family.
+The humanist funeral serves as a closure for friends and family.
 It helps conclude the relationships that existed between the deceased and his loved ones.
 And, expressing emotions allows loved ones to come to terms with their painful feelings.
 The humanist funeral service can be held before internment or cremation, or as a memorial service after the body has been laid to rest.
 The traditional service begins with a 15- or 20-minute musical introduction while guests take their seats.

 The service includes: